 - How many appointments will be required and at what interval

 - What standards of care your dental practice will offer you

 - What level of commitment is expected from you as the patient

 You then have all the information you need to make an informed choice about whether you wish to go ahead with the treatment or not.

 2. Implant planning stage

-During this stage you may be required to visit the dental practice two or three times.
+During this stage, you may be required to visit the dental practice two or three times.
 You may be required to go for CT scans and x-rays.
-These show the exact dimensions and density of the bone where the implant is to be placed, and enables the dental implant surgeon to be clear as to the dimensions of the implant that he can place.
+These show the exact dimensions and density of the bone where the implant is to be placed, and enable the dental implant surgeon to be clear as to the dimensions of the implant that he can place.

 The way your top and bottom jaws/teeth meet with each other will also be assessed to allow the dental technician to replicate the way your jaw moves in the dental laboratory when they are making your final crown.

 Your dental implant surgeon (implantologist) and dental technician will work closely together during this phase to decide where the final crown/bridge/denture is to go, work out how they should look and then work backwards from there to plan the exact place of the dental implant.